LLNL/sundials/doc/shared/RecentChanges.rst

 Added support for Kokkos Kernels v4.

 Fixed a bug that caused error messages to be cut off in some cases.
 Fixes `GitHub Issue #461 <https://github.com/LLNL/sundials/issues/461>`_.

+Fixed a memory leak when an error handler was added to a :c:type:`SUNContext`.
+Fixes `GitHub Issue #466 <https://github.com/LLNL/sundials/issues/466>`_.